lsaravia/researchgrp-site/content/post/snim-tutorial/index.md

 This is a beautifully simple ecological network model that can simulate predator-prey and competitive multispecies dynamics.
 This is the **B** model of the paper [^1], I read it long ago and for many years I wanted to make a version of it, finally, I did it.

-You can find the source code here <https://github.com/lsaravia/snim>, to install it you need to clone it using `git clone` or download and compile it, following the instructions in the README will be enough.
+You can find the source code here <https://github.com/lsaravia/snim>.
+To install it, clone the repository using `git clone` or download and compile it, following the instructions in the README.

-Then the description of the model from [^1] is the following
+The model description from [^1] is the following:

 > The second model again involves a set of S (possible) species plus empty sites (pseudospecies labelled 0).
 This set (the species pool) $\Omega(S)$ is then a discrete set: